robguilarr/robguilar/public/posts/brawlstars_retention_pipeline/index.md

 {{< admonition info "Looking for an interactive experience?" true >}}

-:rocket: Access the Kedro Pipeline Visualization (Cold Instance), available <a href="https://brawlstars-retention-pipeline-6u27jcczha-uw.a.run.app/">here</a>; or you can download the <a href="https://github.com/robguilarr/Brawlstars-retention-pipeline">source code</a> from GitHub
+:rocket: Access the <a href="https://github.com/robguilarr/Brawlstars-retention-pipeline">source code</a> from GitHub

 {{< /admonition >}}